martinedoesgis/wikimapia-export/README.md

 [Wikimapia](http://wikimapia.org/ "Title") is a geographical collaborative data base.
 This tool is deisgn to facilitate the use of its [API](http://wikimapia.org/api "Title") to export the data.

+## How to use

+Clone the repo and open **index.html**

+(There's no online app because Wikimapia's API is not in https so GitHub wouldn't allow the access)

 ## Used libraries